 To preview our findings, we observe an instantaneous productivity increase at export entry among the entering firms relative to non-entering firms and that thereafter, in subsequent periods, the productivity gap is constant.
 If we allow for different productivity trajectories before export entry for future export entrants and for firms not entering the export market, we notice a significant productivity differential between them even before export entry.
-Our results are largely driven by the smaller firms and are consistent with the learning-to-export hypothesis but to a lesser extent with the learning-by-exporting hypothesis.
+We also find that increased investments in physical capital precede entry into export markets, and this may explain the higher productivity among future export entrants.
+Our results are largely driven by the smaller firms and are consistent with the learning-to-export hypothesis but to a lesser extent with the learningby-exporting hypothesis.